stefanomarrone/mongodb_service/README.md

 ## API description
 * **GET /clean**: clean the database
+* **POST /matforpat**: add the structure of the model describing the structure of a system to the repository *products* catalog of the database
+  * *configuration_name* - string: name of the configuration
+  * file to upload - containing the configuration of the **matforpat** tool to process
+* **GET /matforpat**: retrieve a system model from the *products* catalog of the database
+  * *configuration_name* - string: nam of the configuration whose output are to retrieve
 * **POST /ddmodels**: add a keras binary model to the *models* catalog of the database
   * *identifier* - integer: identifier of the model
   * *version* - integer: version number of the model